 - Engage instructors to assess how instructional practices impact student learning

 - Increase the use of evidence-based teaching practices across Ohio State

 - Build a community around the pursuit of teaching excellence

-Before starting IR, instructors must complete the Teaching@OhioState Carmen course that includes the Teaching Practices Inventory and Drake Institute Reading List Reflection (formerly parts of the Teaching Support Program).
+Before starting IR, instructors must complete the Teaching@OhioState Carmen course that includes the Teaching Practices Inventory and Drake Institute Reading List Reflection.
 Teaching@OhioState is open to all Ohio State faculty and staff interested in exploring evidence-based teaching strategies and can be found in your course list in Carmen.
 If you do not see Teaching@OhioState in your course list, please contact us at email@example.com to have it added.

 Full-time (.75 FTE) Instructors who successfully complete an IR portfolio are eligible for one-time compensation of $1,150 every five years.

 Review and follow the steps below to get started.

 Teaching@OhioState may participate in IR for compensation.the

 2. Identify a Teaching Challenge or Research Topic